Southern leopard frog: Description

 The larva is mottled, and the eyes are positioned on the top of the head.
 It grows to 7.6 cm in length before maturing.
-The female lays an egg mass that is "baseball-sized" when close to hatching time, and contains up to 1500 eggs.
+The female lays an egg mass that is "baseball-sized" when close to hatching time, and contains up to 1,500 eggs.
+Some larva, eggs and embryos may be exposed to pesticides during their development causing significant mortality and developmental deformity.

+It is possible to confuse this species for the similarly shaped and colored pickerel Frog (Lithobates palustris).
+However, pickerel frogs dark spots along their back are more uniform in rows and the spot in the center of their eardrum, if present, is a dark green/brown rather than a stark white.